apache/drill/_docs/configure-drill/120-configuring-the-drill-shell.md

 ---
 title: "Configuring the Drill Shell"
-date: 2018-12-27
+date: 2018-12-28
 parent: "Configure Drill"
 ---
 Drill uses SQLLine as the Drill shell.
 SQLLine is a pure-Java console-based utility for connecting to relational databases and running SQL commands.

 Starting in Drill 1.15, Drill uses SQLLine 1.6, which you can customize through the Drill [configuration file, drill-sqlline-override.conf]({{site.baseurl}}/docs/configuring-the-drill-shell/#customizing-sqlline-in-the-drill-sqlline-override-conf-file).
-Before installing and running Drill with SQLLine 1.6, delete the old SQLLine history file The history file is located in the following location:
+Before installing and running Drill with SQLLine 1.6, delete the old SQLLine history file located in:

 - $HOME/.sqlline/history (UNIX, Linux, Mac OS)